-- 1. Laboratory doors are self-closing and have locks in accordance with the institutional policies. - 2.
-Laboratories have a sink for handwashing.
+1. Laboratory doors are self-closing and have locks in accordance with the institutional policies.

+- 2. Laboratories have a sink for handwashing.
 It should be located near the exit door. - 3.
 An eyewash station is readily available in the laboratory. - 4.
 The laboratory is designed so that it can be easily cleaned. - a.
 Carpets and rugs are not appropriate in laboratories. - b.
 Spaces between benches, cabinets, and equipment are accessible for cleaning. - 5.
 Laboratory furniture can support anticipated loads and uses. - a.
 Benchtops are impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals. - b.
-Chairs used in laboratory work are covered with a nonporous material that can be easily cleaned and decontaminated with appropriate disinfectant. - 6.
+Chairs used in laboratory work are covered with a nonporous material that can be easily cleaned and decontaminated with appropriate disinfectant(s). - 6.
 Laboratory windows that open to the exterior are not recommended.
 However, if a laboratory does have windows that open to the exterior, they are fitted with screens. - 7.
 Illumination is adequate for all activities and avoids reflections and glare that could impede vision. - 8.
-Vacuum lines in use are protected with liquid disinfectant traps and in-line HEPA filters or their equivalent.
-See Appendix A, Figure 11.
-Filters are replaced, as needed, or are on a replacement schedule determined by a risk assessment. - 9.
-There are no specific requirements for ventilation systems.
-However, the planning of new facilities considers mechanical ventilation systems that provide an inward flow of air without recirculation to spaces outside of the laboratory.
+Vacuum lines in use are protected with liquid disinfectant traps and in-line HEPA filters or their equivalent (see below).
+Filters are replaced, as needed, or are on a replacement schedule determined by a risk assessment.

-- 10. BSCs and other primary containment barrier systems are installed and operated in a manner to ensure their effectiveness.
+- 9. There are no specific requirements for ventilation systems.
+However, the planning of new facilities considers mechanical ventilation systems that provide an inward flow of air without recirculation to spaces outside of the laboratory. - 10.
+BSCs and other primary containment barrier systems are installed and operated in a manner to ensure their effectiveness.
 See the BMBL, Appendix A. - a.
 BSCs are installed so that fluctuations of the room air supply and exhaust do not interfere with proper operations.
 BSCs are located away from doors, windows that can be opened, heavily traveled laboratory areas, and other possible airflow disruptions. - b.
-BSCs can be connected to the laboratory exhaust system by either a canopy connection (Class IIB, IIC, or III).
-Class IIA or IIC BSC exhaust can be safely recirculated back into the laboratory environment if no volatile toxic chemicals are used in the cabinet. - c.
-BSCs are certified at least annually to ensure correct performance, or as specified in Appendix A of the BMBL.
+BSCs can either be connected to the laboratory exhaust system directly (Class I) or by a canopy connection (Class II A1, A2, or C1).
+BSCs can also safely recirculate the air back into the laboratory environment through HEPA filters with no external ventilation (Class II A2, B, IIC, or III) if no volatile toxic chemicals are used in the cabinet.

+c.
+BSCs are certified at least annually to ensure correct performance, or as specified.